minio/minio/docs/kms/README.md

 ### Appendix B - Specify a master key

-Instead of a proper KMS setup you can also **test** MinIO encryption using a KMS master key.
+Instead of a proper KMS setup you can also **test** MinIO server side encryption using a master key.
 **A single master key via env. variable is for testing purposes only and not recommended for production deployments.**

-A KMS master key consists of a master-key ID (CMK) and the 256 bit master key encoded as HEX value separated by a `:`.
+A SSE master key consists of a master-key ID (CMK) and the 256 bit master key encoded as HEX value separated by a `:`.
-A KMS master key can be specified directly using:
+A SSE master key can be specified directly using:

 ```
-export MINIO_KMS_MASTER_KEY=minio-demo-key:6368616e676520746869732070617373776f726420746f206120736563726574
+export MINIO_SSE_MASTER_KEY=minio-demo-key:6368616e676520746869732070617373776f726420746f206120736563726574
 ```

 Please use your own master key.
 A random master key can be generated using e.g. this command on Linux/Mac/BSD systems: